musket-ml/segmentation_training_pipeline/README.md

 crops: 3
 ```
 will lead to splitting each image/mask into 9 cells (3 horizontal splits and 3 vertical splits) and training model on these splits.
 Augmentations will be run separately on each cell.
+[crops](https://musket-ml.github.io/webdocs/segmentation/reference/#crops) property sets the number of single dimension cells.

 During prediction time, your images will be split into these cells, prediction will be executed on each cell, and then results